roablep/cairpair-crawler/cline_docs/projectRoadmap.md

 *   Extracted data includes all 17 key data points for a significant portion of resources.
 *   Resource data is accurately categorized by type and location.
 *   Crawler runs without errors and logs relevant information.
-*   CSV output is generated with all extracted data.
+*   Gzipped pickle output is generated with all extracted data.
 *   Basic documentation is in place.

 ### Progress Tracker